paulie-o74/Demit-SB/README.md

 * The project is broadly based on the Boutique Ado project by the Code Institute and was used as a basse for my project (https://github.com/Code-Institute-Solutions/boutique_ado_v1/)
 * The hover underline animation was built using references from (https://www.30secondsofcode.org/css/s/hover-underline-animation)
 * The navbar was built using references from (https://www.w3schools.com/css/css_navbar.asp)
+* The blog was built using references from (https://djangocentral.com/building-a-blog-application-with-django/)
 * The card hover effects were built using references from (https://codingyaar.com/bootstrap-card-hover-effect-zoom/)
 * The footer was built using references from (https://mdbootstrap.com/docs/standard/navigation/footer/)